1989chenguo/CloudComputingLabs/Lab3/README.md

 `:1\r\n`

 **note:** Because we only set the key `CS06142` to hold a value.
-As for key `CS612`, it will be ignored because it does no exist.
+As for key `CS162`, it will be ignored because it does no exist.
 So, the number in the integer message is 1.

+If an error occurs, return an error message:

+`-ERROR\r\n`

 ### 3.3 Use 2PC protocol to build a KV store on multiple servers